szilvaa/acadio-tutorials/tutorial3/readme.md

 # Tutorial 3: Creating your own AppPackage
 In this tutorial you will create an AppPackage (a C# dll) that implements an AutoCAD command which extracts layer names from the input drawing and saves them as a text file.
 You will also create an a custom Activity that uses this command.
 ## Prerequisites
-+ Working C# 6.0 compiler (this is part of Visual Studio 2015 or you can download it from [here] (https://www.microsoft.com/en-us/download/details.aspx?id=49982)
++ Working C# 6.0 compiler.
+(This is part of Visual Studio 2015 or you can download it from [here] (https://www.microsoft.com/en-us/download/details.aspx?id=49982)).
+Mono C# compiler has _not_ been tested at this time.
-+ Zip utility
++ Working Zip utility.
+(Download one from http://www.7-zip.org/download.html)

 ## Follow Step 1 through 3 in [Tutorial 1] (..\tutorial1\readme.md)
 ## Step 4: Create the C# dll